ziloka/BlockTheSpot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Note:
 - Antivirus detections are false positive.
 Please only open an issue if you find any vulnerability in the code.
 False reports will be closed without notice.
+- If we find that you have opened an issue without following the troubleshooting above, the issue will be closed without notice.

 <!-- Remove this line and